sebastus/AzureFunctionForSplunkCSX/README.md

 ### Premises-based Splunk using Azure Relay Hybrid Connection Output Binding

 ![AzureFunctionPlusRelay](images/AzureFunctionPlusRelay.PNG)
-This architecture utilizes a different add-on that is enabled get events via Service Bus Relay and then add them to the Splunk index.
+This architecture utilizes a different add-on that is enabled to get events via Service Bus Relay and then add them to the Splunk index.

 ## Installation and Configuration